Yellowstone National Park

-Yellowstone National Park is a national park of the United States located in the northwest corner of the state of Wyoming, with small portions extending into Montana and Idaho.
-It was established by the 42nd U.S. Congress through the Yellowstone National Park Protection Act and signed into law by President Ulysses S. Grant on March 1, 1872.
-Yellowstone was the first national park in the US, and is also widely understood to be the first national park in the world.
+Yellowstone National Park is a national park of the United States located mainly in the northwest corner of the state of Wyoming, with small portions extending into Montana and Idaho.
 The park is known for its wildlife and its many geothermal features, especially the Old Faithful geyser, one of its most popular.
 While it represents many types of biomes, subalpine forest is the most abundant.
 It is part of the South Central Rockies forests ecoregion.

-While Native Americans have lived in the Yellowstone region for at least 11,000 years, aside from visits by mountain men during the early-to-mid-19th century, organized exploration did not begin until the late 1860s.
-Management and control of the park originally fell under the jurisdiction of the U.S. Department of the Interior, the first secretary of the interior to supervise the park being Columbus Delano.
+Native Americans have lived in the Yellowstone region for at least 11,000 years.
+While non-native mountain men visited during the early-to-mid-19th century, organized exploration by non-natives did not begin until the late 1860s.
+The park was established by the 42nd U.S. Congress through the Yellowstone National Park Protection Act and signed into law by President Ulysses S. Grant on March 1, 1872.
+Yellowstone was the first national park in the US, and is also widely understood to be the first national park in the world.

+Management and control of the park originally fell under the jurisdiction of the U.S. Department of the Interior, the first Secretary of the Interior to supervise the park being Columbus Delano.
 However, the U.S. Army was eventually commissioned to oversee the management of Yellowstone for 30 years between 1886 and 1916.
 In 1917, the administration of the park was transferred to the National Park Service, which had been created the previous year.
 Hundreds of structures have been built and are protected for their architectural and historical significance, and researchers have examined more than one thousand indigenous archaeological sites.